omakoleg/typescript-practices/docs/pages/language/promise.md

 promisedReadFile("test.txt").then(console.log);
 ```

+`fs.promises` recommended to use when `Promise` based functions are needed.

 ## Promise.all

 Returns a single Promise that resolves to an array of the results of the input promises